Ralph Fults

-Ralph Fults (January 23, 1911 – March 16, 1993) was a Depression-era outlaw and escape artist associated with Raymond Hamilton, Bonnie Parker and Clyde Barrow of the Barrow Gang.
+Ralph Smith Fults (January 23, 1911 – March 16, 1993) was a Depression-era outlaw and escape artist associated with Raymond Hamilton, Bonnie Parker and Clyde Barrow of the Barrow Gang.

 Early life

+Fults was born in Anna, Texas in January 23, 1911.
+His father was a U.S. postal worker.

-Born to a U.S. postal worker in Anna, Texas, he was arrested in Aspermont, Texas, after police found him carrying a suitcase full of stolen goods.
-The 14-year-old Fults escaped from the town's jail a week later after making a key from an old tobacco can.
-With the town sheriff attending the county fair, Fults was able to start a mass jailbreak, letting the remaining inmates out of jail.
-However, Fults was soon recaptured and incarcerated in the Gatesville State School, from which he escaped on April 16, 1927.
+Fults was first arrested at age 14, in Aspermont, Texas, after police found him carrying a suitcase full of stolen goods.
+Fults escaped from the town's jail a week later after making a key from an old tobacco can.
+With the town sheriff attending the county fair, Fults started a mass jailbreak, letting the remaining inmates out of jail.
+Fults was soon recaptured and incarcerated in the Gatesville State School, from which he escaped on April 16, 1927.

-Two years later, Fults was arrested and convicted of burglary after selling stolen cigarettes to a grocer in Greenville, Texas.
+In 1929, Fults was arrested and convicted of burglary after selling stolen cigarettes to a grocer in Greenville, Texas.
 Given a two-year prison sentence, Fults arrived in Huntsville Prison on June 16.
 He was eventually transferred to Eastham prison farm, from which he escaped with two other inmates on April 8, 1930.
 Recaptured five months later while burgling a hardware store in St. Louis, he was sent back to Texas, where he received a parole on August 16, 1931.

-Fults with Hamilton, Bonnie & Clyde
+Barrow gang

-Nineteen year old Fults met Clyde Barrow in the back of Bud Russell's "one-way wagon."
+Nineteen year old Fults met Clyde Barrow in the back of a "one-way wagon", the name given to prison buses in Texas under Bud Russell.
 They were being transported to Eastham Prison Farm in Huntsville, Texas.
 Fults had previously escaped and was retaliated against by guards.
-The inmates were warned that anybody that associated with him would be punished but Clyde refused to stop openly associating with Fults.
-While incarcerated the two inmates began to plan a raid on the farm when they got out, in which they would release as many fellow inmates as possible.
+The inmates were warned that anybody that associated with him would be punished, but Clyde refused to stop openly associating with Fults.
+While incarcerated, the two inmates began to plan a raid on the farm when they got out, where they would release as many fellow inmates as possible.

-During his time in prison, he had become acquainted with many criminals and outlaws of the "public enemy era" and helped smuggle hacksaw blades to bank robber Ray Hamilton to escape from jail in McKinney, Texas on January 27, 1932.
+During his time in prison, Fults became acquainted with many criminals and outlaws of the "public enemy era".
+He helped smuggle hacksaw blades to bank robber Ray Hamilton to escape from jail in McKinney, Texas on January 27, 1932.

-He later joined up with Hamilton on March 22 and, along with Bonnie Parker and Clyde Barrow, attempted to rob a hardware store in Mabank, Texas.
-However, after the night watchmen sounded the alarm, the four fled in a stolen car until Barrow drove into a mud hole, which bogged the car down.
+Fults joined up with Hamilton on March 22 and, along with Bonnie Parker and Clyde Barrow, attempted to rob a hardware store in Mabank, Texas.
+After the night watchmen sounded the alarm, the four fled in a stolen car until Barrow drove into a mud hole, which bogged the car down.
 Although Barrow and Hamilton were able to escape on foot, Fults and Parker were arrested by arriving police.

-Fults was sentenced to ten years' imprisonment on May 11, 1932, although he was later granted a pardon by Governor Miriam A. Ferguson shortly before leaving office on January 10, 1935.
+Fults was sentenced to ten years' imprisonment on May 11, 1932.
+He was granted a pardon by Governor Miriam A. Ferguson shortly before she left office, on January 10, 1935.